Lori Vallow ‘manipulated’ Chad Daybell and Alex Cox to kill, says prosecutor

 “This plan was driven by Lori Vallow’s desire for and use of money, power and sex.
 And this plan must end today in the verdicts you render in this trial.”

-On the first driver of money, the prosecutor pointed to evidence showing that Ms Vallow was receiving the children’s Social Security payments directly to her accounts and after they had both been murdered.
+On the first driver of money, the prosecutor pointed to evidence showing that Ms Vallow was receiving the children’s Social Security payments directly to her accounts, and continued to receive and spend them after they had both been murdered.

 “Lori learned a lesson with Charles Vallow,” he said – referring to Ms Vallow’s fourth husband who was shot dead by Cox in July 2019.

-This lesson was to secure the money before the victim is killed.
+This lesson, he said, was to secure the money before the victim is killed.

 Jurors were shown evidence that Ms Vallow altered Tylee and JJ’s Social Security payments so that they would go directly to her – just days before the respective child would wind up dead.